-Day 18 of my acrylic pouring color theory series, a open cup pour, is the epitome of movement.
-This technique has the potential to bring a lot of dynamic motion and energy to a room and would make a stunning focal point for any space.
+Day 18 of my acrylic pouring color theory series, an open cup acrylic pour, is the epitome of movement and has amazing cells and lacing.

 - Split Complementary – Green, Red-violet, Red-orange